chimera-kube/pod-toleration-policy/README.md

 That means regular workloads, regardless of the tenant, will never be scheduled to these nodes.

-Only workloads defined with the right toleration will be schedulable on them.
+Only workloads defined with the right toleration can be scheduled on them.

 For example, this workload could be scheduled on one of these nodes:

 ```yaml